amkilar/GERONIMO/README.md

 ## License
-The GERONIMO is freerly available for academic users.
+The GERONIMO is freely available for academic users.
 Usage for commercial purposes is not allowed.

 ## Contact
 mgr inż.
 Agata Magdalena Kilar (agata.kilar@ceitec.muni.cz)